isacciobota/SLMLab-x-GoogleColab/README.md

 ### Step 4: Running and Saving Results

-* Upload your config files to slm_lab/spec folder (demo.json file is also there)
+* Upload your config files to slm_lab/spec folder (demo.json file is also there).

 > [!TIP]
-> I saved them on Google Drive and copied them to the specified folder
+> I saved them on Google Drive and copied them to the specified folder.

-* Start using SLM Lab by running this command:
+* Start using SLM Lab by running this command [2]:
   `!python run_lab.py {spec file} {spec name} {lab mode}`

 * The outputs are saved to *SLM-Lab/data* folder.
 I recommend saving the files to Google Drive, since all the data is lost from Google Colab when the session ends